-On larger targets, this coil has better depth than the 11" Monoloop and the 15"x12" Double D. It is very sensitive for its size.
-This coil is great for searching open areas and also when seeking out deep targets in areas that are too vegetated to allow effective use of the 18" Monoloop.
+On larger nuggets, this coil has better depth than the 11" Monoloop and the 15"x12" Double-D. It is very sensitive for its size.
+This coil is great for searching open areas for new patches, and also when seeking out deeper nuggets in areas that are too vegetated to allow effective use of the 18" Monoloop.
 It is an extremely stable coil and runs smooth in all but the worst soil conditions.
 This coil has already become a favourite for many operators.